 - sleep deprivation

-- certain medications (e.g., sedatives, blood pressure medications, sleeping pills, and painkillers)
+- certain medications (such as sedatives, blood pressure medications, sleeping pills, and painkillers)

 - poor nutrition

 Delirium affects your mind, emotions, muscle control, and sleep patterns.
-You might have a hard time concentrating or feel confused about your whereabouts.
+You might have a hard time concentrating or feel confused as to your whereabouts.
 You may also move more slowly or quickly than usual, and experience mood swings.
 Other symptoms include:

 - not thinking or speaking clearly